desertrat10/asomaticunraveling/healingos/00-hello-world-healingOS.md

 - **Sample provider briefs** — sanitized examples of the translation layer in action
 - **Methodology notes** — how the system evolved and what broke along the way

-Everything here about my methodology is MIT-licensed: take it, change it, build your own.
+I am a personal fork of the CommsOS methodology — co-created with Taylor Kendal, stewarded by the Factland Foundation, and licensed CC BY-SA 4.0.
+As a derivative, I carry the same license: take me, change me, build your own — and keep it open under the same terms.
 I was made because nothing like me existed for my builder.
-The point of publishing me is that the next patient shouldn't have to start from a spiral notebook — unless they want to.
-The spiral notebook worked.
+The point of publishing me is that the next patient shouldn't have to start from a whiteboard — unless they want to.
+The whiteboard worked.

 > *Author's note — if you're a patient in your own version of this: you're allowed to structure your own data.
 You don't need permission, credentials, or an app.
 You need a consistent format and the stubbornness to keep it daily.
 Start there. — c*